 Arkansas wine is a natural byproduct of The Natural State.
 Back in 1880, two European families settled in the Arkansas River Valley, attracted by its fertile sandy soil and moderate climate.
 The two pioneers of the American wine industry were Jacob Post, who came to America in 1872, and Johann Wiederkehr, who immigrated to Altus from Switzerland in 1880.
 Area conditions reminded them so much of the fine wine-making regions of Germany and Switzerland that they each established vineyards, which was the beginning of a wine heritage and viticulture in Arkansas.
 Today the wine industry is also found in Eureka Springs, Gamaliel, Eureka Springs and Tontitown.

 Refreshing regional beer and microbrews are available on tap and in bottles.
 Arkansas also boasts a growing brewery industry.
-You'll find them located in Little Rock, Fayetteville, and Springdale.
+You'll find them located in Little Rock, Fayetteville, Rogers, and Springdale.
 We also have a distillery, the first legal one since Prohibition.
 Tour the breweries and brew pubs of Arkansas.

 Some of the most lively discussions ever held are when people debate who has the best barbecue.
 There are enough secret recipes to make Fort Know explode if they were stored there.
 Arkansas is blessed with a wealth of barbecue restaurants, dives, joints…whatever you want to call them.
 You can choose from mustard and tomato vinegar sauces, dry rub, and thick or thin tomato based.
 Ribs, pulled or chopped pork, beef tenderloin and chicken are on most menus along with the familiar sides of slaw, baked beans, and potato salad.
 This is, by no means, a comprehensive list.
 It's just the tip of the barbecue "iceberg."